 Below are several business costs that we think are worth mentioning:

-Office fee: A registered office is considered mandatory for businesses in Cyprus.
+Office maintenance: A registered office is considered mandatory for businesses in Cyprus.
 The fees for Cyprus offices may vary depending on the service providers.
 Business owners can choose the options that best suit their needs.

 Apart from initial setup costs, it is also crucial for companies to keep track of maintenance costs to sustain business activities.